adinegi123/adinegi123/README.md

 ### Here is what iam Working on 👋
-- 🔭 I’m currently working as a flutter Intern.
+- 🔭 I’m currently working as a junior flutter developer.
 - 🎓 B.Tech in Computer Science( graduate) from COLLEGE OF ENGINEERING ROORKEE.
 - 🌱 I’m currently working on an app delployment on play store and working on my problem solving skills...
 - 👨‍💻 all of my projects are available at https://github.com/adinegi123